LEW21/pydbus/docs/basics.rst

      NetworkManager = sb.get("org.freedesktop.NetworkManager",translation_spec=True)

    If you leave out 'translation_spec...' then there is no access of arguments by name, just position.

+   `If how to use 'object path' and 'interface' is unclear, visit here <dbusaddressing.html>`_

 #.
 The name(s) of the methods, properties or signals of interest.
 For example::